dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 and actively harmful at worst.

-Before I get into the "why it's bad" part of it all I'll try to steelman Vitor's arguments as I understand them.
+Before I get into the "why it's bad" part of it all I'll try to steelman Vitor's arguments[^fn-gleason] as I understand them.
 In short:

 - Zaps are public anyway
 - Lightning setup is complicated